lu15v/Text-Adventure-Game/src/README.txt

 Finally you can start the application with: rake server (or just rake)

-Afterwards, point your web brower at the following URL: +http://localhost:4567/+
+Afterwards, point your web browser at the following URL: +http://localhost:4567/+

 == Documentation
 This is the command used to produce this documentation (running it from the +game+ directory):